 Duke Diwan is Amman’s oldest residence in the soukh’s downtown in King Fasal Street.

-Built in 1924 by Abdul Rahman Madi, it was protected in 2001 as a place to recognise the cities heritage.
+Established in 1924 by Abdul Rahman Madi, it was protected in 2001 as a place to recognise the cities heritage.

 The name “Duke” was named after its benefactor Mamdouh Bisharat the ‘Duke of Mukheibeh” and “Diwan” is the Arabic word for a room of the house that is always open for guests.